 1½ cups water

 Mix the flours, salt, and yeast in a large bowl.
 Add the water and stir until thoroughly mixed.
-Set a dinner plate on top and leave on the counter for the first rise, from 18 to 36 hours.
+If you are adding sourdough starter, add it now and stir in well.
+Add the biga in small pieces to the dough.
+Mix again to incorporate it into the dough.
+Set a dinner plate on top and leave on the counter for the first rise, from 8 to 12 hours.
 The longer rising period gives a more pronounced sourdough flavor.

 This is where I changed the method and made it so much easier to handle using parchment paper: